 Harry nuzzled his head against her shoulder.
 She seemed so familiar, but the feeling she gave him was so surreal.
 He brought her closer to himself, lifting his head to kiss her neck.
 "I… will be… anything," he said in between kisses, "you want me to be."

 The girl went along with the kisses, running her hand through his hair from time to time.
 He stopped kissing her for a moment to release her from his embrace.
 Smiling to himself, he sighed happily once more.

 "Can I see your face?" he pleaded softly.
 "This has gone on long enough…"

 "So you wish it," she whispered seductively in Harry's ear, "so it shall be."

 "G'morning, Ron!"
 Elaine Port called from across the Gryffindor Common Room.
 "Where's Harry?"

-The lanky red-haired boy looked up from his copy of The Daily Prophet.
+The lanky, red-haired boy looked up from his copy of The Daily Prophet.
 As his blue eyes locked with the short girl's brown ones, Ron let out a small laugh.
 He carelessly tossed the newspaper to the opposite end of the couch before standing to meet Elaine on the other side of the room.

 "He found his way to the boys' dorm in the middle of the night," commented Ron, folding his arms across his chest.
 "Luckily, he seemed okay enough to make it there himself.
 But where were you?
-I thought you were gonna watch over him last night!"
+I thought you were gonna watch other him last night!"